Corvin Castle

-Corvin Castle, also known as Hunyadi Castle or Hunedoara Castle (Romanian: Castelul Huniazilor or Castelul Corvinilor; Hungarian: Vajdahunyadi vár), is a Gothic-Renaissance castle in Hunedoara, Romania.
-It is one of the largest castles in Europe and is featured as one of the Seven Wonders of Romania.
+Corvin Castle, also known as Hunyadi Castle or Hunedoara Castle (Romanian: Castelul Huniazilor or Castelul Corvinilor; Hungarian: Vajdahunyadi vár), is a Gothic-Renaissance castle in Hunedoara, current-day Romania.
+It is considered one of the largest castles in Europe and is featured as one of the Seven Wonders of Romania.

 History

 Corvin Castle was laid out in 1446, when construction began by order of Voivode of Transylvania John Hunyadi (Hunyadi János, Iancu or Ioan de Hunedoara), who wanted to transform the former keep built by Charles I of Hungary.
-The castle was originally given to John Hunyadi's father, Voyk (Vajk), by Sigismund of Luxembourg, king of Hungary and Croatia, as severance in 1409.
+The castle was originally given to John Hunyadi's father, Woyk (Vajk, Voicu), by Sigismund of Luxembourg, king of Hungary and Croatia, as a severance in 1409.
 It was also in 1446 that John Hunyadi was elected as the regent governor by the Diet.

-The castle has three large areas: the Knight's Hall, the Diet Hall and the circular stairway.
+The castle has three large areas: the Knight's Hall, the Diet Hall, and the circular stairway.
 The halls are rectangular in shape and are decorated with marble.
-The Diet Hall was used for ceremonies or formal receptions whilst the Knight's Hall was used for feasts.
-In 1456, John Hunyadi died and work on the castle stagnated.
-Starting with 1458, new commissions were being undergone to construct the Matia Wing of the castle.
-In 1480, work was completely stopped on the castle and it was recognised as being one of the biggest and most impressive buildings in Eastern Europe.
+The Diet Hall was used for ceremonies or formal receptions, whilst the Knight's Hall was used for feasts.
+In 1456, John Hunyadi died, and work on the castle stagnated.
+Starting with 1458, new commissions were being undertaken to construct the Matia Wing of the castle.
+In 1480, work was completely stopped on the castle, and it was recognised as being one of the biggest and most impressive buildings in Eastern Europe.

-The 16th century did not bring any improvements to the castle, but during the 17th century new additions were made for aesthetic and military purposes.
+The 16th century did not bring any improvements to the castle, but during the 17th century, new additions were made for aesthetic and military purposes.
 Aesthetically, the large new palace was built facing the town.
 A two-level building, it hosted living chambers and a large living area.
 For military purposes, two new towers were constructed: the White Tower and the Artillery Tower.
 Also, the external yard was added for administration and storage.

 The current castle is the result of a fanciful restoration campaign undertaken after a disastrous fire and many decades of total neglect.
-It has been noted that modern "architects projected to it their own wistful interpretations of how a great Gothic castle should look".
-In 2021 Corvin Castle attracted around 276,000 tourists.
+Some considered that modern "architects projected to it their own wistful interpretations of how a great Gothic castle should look".
+In 2021, Corvin Castle attracted around 276,000 tourists.